 Second, we contribute to the literature on the role of grant interventions in mitigating crises, in limiting the widening of income and employment gender gaps, and in buffering negative shocks to married women's intra-household positions.3 In this regard, the two most related papers are Brooks et al. (2022) and Domenella et al. (2021).
 The former evaluates the impact of delivering a one-time unconditional cash transfer in May 2020 to a randomly selected group of female microenterprise owners in an informal setting in Nairobi County, with endline data collected in August 2020.
 Their study only focuses on female entrepreneurs, while we collect data from men too, allowing us to examine gender gaps.
 Our sample also covers 15 different counties in the country.
-Additionally, we evaluate the medium/long-run effects two years after the pandemic onset, as opposed to a short-run stabilization policy.
-Compared to Domenella et al. (2021), this paper differs in focusing on gender gaps, in its longer-run evaluation (two years as opposed to several months), and on a considerably wider set of individual and intra-household outcomes.
-In particular, the data on time-use and the vignettes allow us to directly analyze various potential mechanisms and pathways.
+Additionally, we evaluate longer run effects two years after the pandemic onset, as opposed to a short-run stabilization policy.
+Domenella et al. (2021) builds on the same underlying KYEOP project sample, but it is focused on the short-run dynamics of the crisis for all youth entrepreneurs.
+In contrast, the present paper differs by focusing on the genderdifferentiated consequences of the COVID-19 shock, as well as by measuring a considerably wider set of individual and intra-household outcomes.
+In particular, the data on time-use and the vignettes allow us to directly analyze key gender-specific potential mechanisms and pathways.
+Furthermore, this paper focuses on a longer-run evaluation (two years as opposed to several months), allowing us to understand whether the interventions' impacts are sustained.